Loading... Testing....

 While there are teas that may have uterotonic effects (stimulate the uterus), potentially causing harm during pregnancy, it's essential to understand that the risk is primarily associated with high amounts of specific herbs, rather than typical tea varieties like black or green tea or small amounts used in food.

-These herbs are known to induce contractions and should be avoided during pregnancy to minimize the risk of miscarriage or preterm labor:
+Certain common herbs such as Rosemary, Sage, Ginger, and Tumeric are known to induce contractions and should be avoided during pregnancy to minimize the risk of miscarriage or preterm labor.

 • Rosemary